genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateView.md

 Create a view with sorted and [Delimited Field output.](./CreateSummaryViewDelimited.md)

 GenevaERS provides numerous options for formatting output in a report.
+Views with report output can write all records, or can specify aggregation and collapse the output data based on sort keys.
+Both detailed reports and aggregated reports can contain subtotals.

 Create a sorted and formatted view - [Detailed Report](./CreateSummaryViewReportDet.md).